Kansas Jayhawks men's basketball

 In 2008, ESPN ranked Kansas second on a list of the most prestigious programs of the modern college basketball era.
-Kansas currently has the longest streak of consecutive NCAA tournament appearances of all-time (32), the longest current streak of consecutive NCAA winning seasons (39), the most winning seasons in Division I history (104), the most non-losing seasons (.500 or better) in NCAA history (106), the most conference championships in Division I history (63), the most consecutive regular-season conference titles in Division I (14), the most First-Team All-Americans in Division I history (24), and the most First-Team All-American selections in Division I history (31).
-As of the last complete season, the program ranks third in Division I all-time winning percentage (.723) and first in Division I all-time wins (2,357).
+Kansas currently has the longest streak of consecutive NCAA tournament appearances of all-time (28), the longest current streak of consecutive NCAA winning seasons (41), the most winning seasons in Division I history (105), the most non-losing seasons (.500 or better) in NCAA history (107), the most conference championships in Division I history (63), tied for the most consecutive regular-season conference titles in Division I (13), the most First-Team All-Americans in Division I history (24), and the most First-Team All-American selections in Division I history (31).
+As of the last complete season, the program ranks third in Division I all-time winning percentage (.729) and second in Division I all-time wins (2,393).

 Since the opening of Allen Fieldhouse, the Jayhawks’ home arena, in 1955, the Jayhawks have earned a well established home court advantage.
 Allen Fieldhouse is often considered one of the best home court advantages in college basketball.
-As of 2022, the Jayhawks have won over 87 percent of their games in the 67-year history of Allen Fieldhouse, losing just 110 games.
+As of 2024, the Jayhawks have won over 87 percent of their games in the 69-year history of Allen Fieldhouse, losing just 118 games.
 Under current head coach Bill Self, the Jayhawks have had three home court winning streaks over 30 games and two over 50 games.
 In addition to Allen Fieldhouse, the Jayhawks frequently play games at the nearby T-Mobile Center (formerly Sprint Center) in Kansas City, Missouri.
 These games, while technically a neutral site, are officially considered home games when not part of a tournament, the only exception being their games at the arena during their six-game series with rival Missouri.